2026 United States gubernatorial elections: Iowa

-On the Democratic side, State Auditor Rob Sand declared his candidacy for Governor in May 2025.
-Sand is the only Democratic statewide officeholder in Iowa.
-Other Democrats running include Julie Stauch, who was the Iowa political director for Pete Buttigieg's 2020 presidential campaign.
+On the Democratic side, State Auditor Rob Sand declared his candidacy in May 2025 and won the nomination as the only candidate to file by the deadline.
+He is also the only Democratic statewide officeholder in Iowa.

 Kansas

 Governor Laura Kelly, a Democrat, was re-elected in 2022 with 49.5% of the vote.
 She will be term limited by the Kansas Constitution and cannot seek re-election to a third consecutive term.